evolutionleo/Warp/README.md

 ```gml
 sendHello()
 ```
-if you write a wrapper
+if you create a wrapper function

 ### Adding a new command: